 Most resources that assign a number to your skin age will take into account your lifestyle and then provide skin care advice based on what decade your skin's age falls into.
 If your skin is in its 20s or 30s -- no matter what your real age is -- you'll want to focus on preventing signs of aging.
 If your skin is older and you want it to look younger again, you'll want to focus on repair.

-For lots more information on skin age and skin care, follow the links on the next page.
+For lots more information on skin age and skin care, follow the links below.